Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Often – allergic reactions.

-very often – increased activity of “liver” enzymes, mainly increased activity of transaminases, more than three times higher than the upper limit of normal.
+Very often – an increase in the activity of liver enzymes, mainly an increase in the activity of transaminases, more than three times the upper limit of normal.

 Skin and subcutaneous tissue disorders